architv/harvey/README.md

 will add the apache license in your project, with your user name, which you have setup in your `git config` settings

 * Yes, [choose a license](http://choosealicense.com/licenses/) also allows you to select a license.
 But since this is a CLI app, you can choose the license without breaking your workflow.
 Thus, it saves you time by not having to switch over to the browser.

+#### Still, it seems really unnecessary

+Apart from what I have mentioned above, I wouldn't go as far as saying that harvey is absolutely essential to manage license for your open source project.
+I felt the need for the app because every time I had to add a license to my project I had to head over to the browser for a license template.
+So, I created harvey to allow me to add a license without breaking my workflow.

 ## Contributing